List of terms used for Germans: Fritz

 British soldiers employed a variety of epithets for the Germans.
-Fritz, a German pet form of Friedrich, was popular in both World War I and World War II.
+Fritz, a German pet-form of Friedrich, was popular in both World War I and World War II.

 Heinie (pejorative)

 The Americans and Canadians referred to Germans, especially German soldiers, as Heinies, from a diminutive of the common German male proper name Heinrich.
-For example, in the film 1941 the Slim Pickens character calls a German officer "Mr Hynee Kraut!"
+For example, in the film 1941 the Slim Pickens character calls a German officer "Mr Hynee Kraut!".

 Heinie is also a colloquial term for buttocks, in use since the 1920s.
 In German, Heini is a common colloquial term with a slightly pejorative meaning similar to "moron" or "idiot", but has a different origin.

+Japanazi (pejorative)

+During World War II, the slur Japanazi was developed as a combination of the words Japan and Nazi, used as discriminatory words against both the Japanese and Germans for being the driving forces and brutalities in the same war.
+The word was popularised in a 1943 propaganda cartoon, Tokio Jokio.

 Jerry

 Jerry was a nickname given to Germans mostly during the Second World War by soldiers and civilians of the Allied nations, in particular by the British.
 The nickname was originally created during World War I. The term is the basis for the name of the jerrycan.

 The name may simply be an alteration of the word German.
-Alternatively, Jerry may possibly be derived from the stahlhelm introduced in 1916, which was said by British soldiers to resemble a chamber pot or Jeroboam.
+Alternatively, Jerry may possibly be derived from the stahlhelm introduced in 1916, which was said by British soldiers to resemble a "jerry" (chamber pot).